fmalmeida/bacannot/README.md

 | Genome Browser renderization | [JBrowse](http://jbrowse.org/) |
 | Renderization of automatic reports and shiny app for results interrogation | [R Markdown](https://rmarkdown.rstudio.com/), [Shiny](https://shiny.rstudio.com/) and [SequenceServer](https://sequenceserver.com/) |

+:target: In order to increase the accuracy of prokka annotation, this pipeline includes an additional HMM database to prokka's defaults.
+It can be either TIGRFAM (smaller but curated) or PGAP (bigger comprehensive NCBI database that contains TIGRFAM).

 ### Release notes

 Are you curious about changes between releases?
 See the [changelog](markdown/CHANGELOG.md).